marcodifresco/german-notes/Common phrases.md

 What is your name (Form.) | Wie heissen sie?
 What is your name (Inform.) | Wie heisst du?
 What time is it? | Wie spät ist es?

+# Other examples
+Was machst du am Vormittag?
+Singular morining
+Was machst du Vormittags?
+All mornings